ypinhsuan/tp/docs/DeveloperGuide.md

 #### Implementation

 The display statistics mechanism is facilitated by `StatisticsCommand`.
 It extends `Command`.

-* `DisplayStatisticsCommand#execute()`: Performs a validity check and returns a specific student's statistics if all validations passed.
+The method, `DisplayStatisticsCommand#execute()` performs a validity check and returns a specific student's statistics if all validations pass.

 The following class diagram shows the relationship between classes during the execution of a `StatisticsCommand`: